When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 If none of the previously mentioned steps work for you, it’s time to turn to ExpressVPN for help.
 Keep in mind that ExpressVPN offers a live chat option on its website, available around the clock.
 That would be the fastest way to resolve your issue and regain your VPN connectivity.

-We advise you to explain your issue in-depth in your first message to ExpressVPN to speed up to process of finding a solution.
-So, mention your operating system (the exact version), your device model, the version of ExpressVPN you use, as well as any other helpful info.
+We advise you to state your issue clearly (e.g., ExpressVPN unable to sign in, ExpressVPN connected but not working, or ExpressVPN keeps disconnecting) in your first message to speed up the process of finding a solution.
+Be sure to include your operating system (the exact version), device model, the version of ExpressVPN you use, and any other helpful info to assist them in troubleshooting effectively.